 Definition of PostgreSQL Constraints

-PostgreSQL constraints are used to enforce the rule on data columns of the table, this is mostly useful to prevent invalid data to enter into the table.
-PostgreSQL constraints are very useful to find duplicate value, it will not accept the duplicate value or invalid data into the table.
-PostgreSQL constraints ensure the accuracy and reliability of data into the table.
-We have to define constraints on table level as well as column level.
-Table level constraints is applied to the whole table whereas column level constrains is applied only one column.
+PostgreSQL constraints enforce the rule on the table’s data columns; this is mainly useful to prevent invalid data from entering the table.
+PostgreSQL constraints are beneficial to find duplicate values; they will not accept the duplicate value or invalid data into the table.
+PostgreSQL constraints ensure the accuracy and reliability of data in the table.
+We have to define constraints on the table level as well as the column level.
+Table level constraints are applied to the whole table, whereas column-level constraints are applied to only one column.

 PostgreSQL Constraints with Examples

-The following are the commonly used constraints available in PostgreSQL are as follows.
+The following are commonly used constraints available in PostgreSQL are as follows.

 1. Not Null Constraints

-- In PostgreSQL by default, column accepts null values, using not null constraints on the column it will not accept any null values in a column.
+- In PostgreSQL, by default, the column accepts null values; using no null constraints on the column will not accept any null values in a column.

-- Not null constraint in PostgreSQL always written as column constraints.
+- No null Constraint in PostgreSQL are always written as column constraints.

 Syntax: